SuperPWA/super-progressive-web-apps/readme.txt

 = 1.9 =
 * Date:
+* Enhancement: SuperPWA is now translated to French thanks to [@romainvincent](https://profiles.wordpress.org/romainvincent).
 * Bug Fix: Fixed issue where translation files in /languages/ folder was not being loaded.

 = 1.8.1 =